aws-samples/msk-powered-financial-data-feed/README.md

 ### Deploying the MSK Cluster and Provider EC2 Instance
 These steps will create a new Kafka provider VPC, and launch the Amazon MSK cluster there, along with a new EC2 instance to run the provider app.

-1. Log in to your client EC2 instance using ssh, and clone this repo.
+1. Log in to your deployment EC2 instance using ssh, and clone this repo.
 ```
 git clone git@github.com:aws-samples/msk-powered-financial-data-feed.git
 cd msk-powered-financial-data-feed